-- 18.4.
+- 19.4.
 Calculation of the Budget Neutrality Limits and How They Are Applied.
 To calculate the budget neutrality limits for the demonstration, separate annual budget limits are determined for each DY on a total computable basis.
 Each annual budget limit is the sum of one or more components: per capita components, which are calculated as a projected without-waiver PMPM cost times the corresponding actual number of member months, and aggregate components, which project fixed total computable dollar expenditure amounts.
 The annual limits for all DYs are then added together to obtain a budget neutrality limit for the entire demonstration period.
 The federal share of this limit will represent the maximum amount of FFP that the state may receive during the demonstration period for the types of demonstration expenditures described below.
-The federal share will be calculated by multiplying the total computable budget neutrality expenditure limit by the appropriate Composite Federal Share. - 18.5.
+The federal share will be calculated by multiplying the total computable budget neutrality expenditure limit by the appropriate Composite Federal Share. - 19.5.
 Main Budget Neutrality Test.
 The Main Budget Neutrality Test allows the state to show that approval of the demonstration has not resulted in Medicaid costs to the federal government that are greater than what the federal government's Medicaid costs would likely have been absent the demonstration, and that federal Medicaid "savings" have been achieved sufficient to offset the additional projected federal costs resulting from expenditure authority.
 The table below identifies the MEGs that are used for the Main Budget Neutrality Test.
 MEGs designated as "WOW Only" or "Both" are components used to calculate the budget neutrality expenditure limit.
-MEGs that are indicated as "WW Only" or "Both" are counted as expenditures in excess of the limit from Hypothetical Budget Neutrality Tests count as expenditures under the Main Budget Neutrality Test.
+MEGs that are indicated as "WW Only" or "Both" are counted as expenditures against the budget neutrality expenditure limit.
+In addition, any expenditures in excess of the limit from Hypothetical Budget Neutrality Tests count as expenditures under the Main Budget Neutrality Test.
 However, excess expenditures from the Capped Hypothetical Budget Neutrality Test do not count as expenditures under the Main Budget Neutrality Test.
 The state is at risk for any amount over the capped hypothetical amount.
 The Composite Federal Share for this test is calculated based on all MEGs indicated as "Both."

-Table 7: Main Budget Neutrality Test MEG PC or Agg.
-WOW Only, WW Only, or BOTH Trend Rate DY 18 DY 19 DY 20 DY 21 DY 22 Contingency Management Agg.
-WW Only N/A \$4,866,666 \$29,200,000 \$31,515,350 \$31,515,350 \$31,515,350 IP UPL PH Agg.
-WOW Only N/A \$863,054,000 \$863,054,000 \$863,054,000 \$863,054,000 \$863,054,000 DSHP N/A WW Only N/A The state must have savings to offset these exp enditures.
-GPP-DSH N/A Both N/A The state shall calculate annual lly in accordance e with Attachmen nt Q. GPP N/A WW Only N/A \$472,000,000 \$472,000,000 \$472,000,000 \$472,000,000 \$472,000,000 PATH Supports Agg.
-WW Only N/A The state must have savings to offset these expenditures, except for certain PATH-Reentry Demonstration Initiative Transitional Non-Service Expenditures as shown in Table 8.
+Accrued savings generated from this CalAIM demonstration shall be removed from CalAIM in the amount of \$5,415,000,000and will be transferred to the BH-CONNECT demonstration.

+, Table 7: Main l Budget Neutrali ity Test

+MEG PC WOW Trend DY 18 DY 19 DY 20 DY 21 DY 22

+or Only, Rate

+Agg.
+WW

+Only,

+or

+BOTH

+Contingency Agg.
+WW N/A \$4,866,666 \$29,200,000 \$31,515,350 \$31,515,350 \$31,515,350

+Management Only

+IP UPL PH Agg.
+WOW N/A \$863,054,000 \$863,054,000 \$863,054,000 \$863,054,000 \$863,054,000

+Only

+DSHP N/A WW N/A The state must have savings to offset these exp enditures.

+Only

+GPP-DSH N/A Both N/A The state shall calculate annual lly in accordance e with Attachmen nt Q.

+GPP N/A WW N/A \$472,000,000 \$472,000,000 \$472,000,000 \$472,000,000 \$472,000,000

+Only

+РАТН Agg.
+WW N/A The state must have savings to offset these expenditures, except for certain

+Supports Only PATH-Reentry Demonstration Initiative Transitional Non-Service

+- Expenditures a s shown in Tabl e 8.